alphagov/whitehall/docs/adr/0005-use-json-schema-for-flexible-page-schemas.md

 ## Consequences

-We can iterate more quickly on Flexible Pages because we are using established open source tools with a solid theoretical foundation.
+We can iterate more quickly on Configurable Document Types because we are using established open source tools with a solid theoretical foundation.
 We will not have to spend time making decisions about how to represent most content types.

-It may be slightly harder to deliver complex flexible page features.
+It may be slightly harder to deliver complex document types.
 However, JSON schema can be extended if necessary using the "x-" prefix for custom schema attributes.
 This will allow us to support features not provided by default JSON schema, though we intend to keep these to a minimum.